quasilyte/sinecord/README.md

 ## Running the game

+The easiest way to play it is to use a [browser version](https://quasilyte.itch.io/sinecord).

+If you want to build a native binary, you can build this game from sources.

 1. Install Ebitengine system dependencies for your OS
 2. Build & run the game with Go